Premonition (1972 film)

 Premonition (also known as Head or The Impure) is a 1972 horror film written and directed by Alan Rudolph.
 The film was Rudolph's first after being an assistant director of 11 episodes of the 1960s sitcom The Brady Bunch, as well as the films The Big Bounce (1969) and Riot (1969).
 Originally titled Head, the distributors first changed the title to Premonition and later for a time to Impure.

 Plot

-Red flowers cause three druggie college students to have premonitions when they see their own deaths.
-They then start dying in the manner of their earlier premonitions.
+Neil, a musician, recalls events that happened three years earlier.
+He was acting as a guide in the desert for anthropologist Professor Kilkenny, who finds an old skeleton.
+This prompts a vision which the Professor dismisses as drug related because Neil smoked a red poppy.

+Neil and two other musicians, Baker and Andy, form a group and go live in a cabin.
+They see the red poppy nearby.
+Andy and Neil start having nightmares.

+Andy goes into the forest at night accompanied by Neil.
+Andy has a premonition of death and dies.
+Neil goes insane.